mbrukman/reimplementing-ml-papers/lenet/README.md

 # LeNet

-This directory aims to implement the LeNet architecture for a Convolutional Neural Network (CNN) used for character recognition, and tested with the MNIST dataset.
+This directory aims to implement the LeNet architecture for a Convolutional Neural Network (CNN) used for character recognition, trained and tested with the [MNIST dataset][mnist-tf].

 Available implementations: